Target level of study

 Master of Litigation Law

-The Master's degree in Litigation Law, within the Justice, Litigation and Procedures field, offers a multidisciplinary and cross-disciplinary approach to the various procedures, whether civil (family, contract), criminal, business or enforcement litigation.
-Emphasis is placed on the in-depth analysis of each subject, according to a theoretical and practical approach.
+The Master's degree in Litigation Law, part of the Justice, Trials and Procedures specialization, offers a multi-disciplinary, cross-disciplinary approach to various types of litigation, whether civil (family, contract), criminal, business or enforcement.
+Emphasis is placed on in-depth analysis of each subject, using a theoretical and practical approach.

-The aim of this course is to specialize students in the main litigation areas, with the in-depth knowledge necessary for a successful entry into professional life.
+The aim of this course is to specialize students in the main areas of litigation, equipping them with the in-depth knowledge required for a successful entry into professional life.

 The courses offered in the first year of the Justice, Litigation and Procedure specialization are designed to provide a common foundation of knowledge, with a view to specialization in the second year (M2).
 In the first year, students acquire new knowledge, particularly in civil law, procedure and private international law.